War / Americas

 Analysis

-The U.S. 49-strike maritime campaign represents a legal and strategic inflection point: targeting individuals described as civilians not posing an imminent threat exposes Washington to significant legal vulnerability.
+The U.S. 49-strike maritime campaign sets a legally exposed precedent by targeting individuals described as civilians not posing an imminent threat.

 Historical Context